 Barnstable, Mass.
 East Parish Church

 In the early 19th century there was considerable theological debate in the "churches of the standing order" in New England.
-Many churches actually split over this debate, the traditionalists becoming Congregationalists and the liberals becoming Unitarians.
+Many churches split over this debate, the traditionalists becoming Congregationalists and the liberals becoming Unitarians.
 Already recently divided along geographic lines, the church in Barnstable did not undergo this split.
 The church in the West Parish followed the line of tradition and is today a Congregational church.
-This church, then known as the East Parish, leaned toward the liberal side of the debate and later became identified as a Unitarian church.
+This church, then known as the East Parish, leaned toward the liberal side of the debate and later became identified as the Unitarian Church of Barnstable.

 Portions of this description courtesy of Sturgis Library in Barnstable, Massachusetts.

-The CLA holds microfilmed copies of the earliest record books of the East Parish Church and Barnstable Unitarian Church, some of which are not a part of this digital collection.
+The digital collections below include church and precinct record books from 1725-1816 and 1717-1801, respectively, as well as two documents pertaining to the Rev. John Mellon.
+The Congregational Library and Archives also holds microfilmed copies of the earliest record books of the East Parish Church and Barnstable Unitarian Church, some of which are not a part of this digital collection.
 Please see that collection's finding aid for additional information.

 This volume contains church meeting minutes, membership records, and vital statistics from the years 1725-1816.
 Of particular note are records of baptisms and ecclesiastical councils.
 Also included in the volume are pages detailing several on-going disciplinary cases, including cases regarding Noah Davis, Satisfied West, and Samuel Scudder.
 Other disciplinary cases are also detailed.